Fabrício Andrade: Background

 Andrade was born in Fortaleza, where growing up was dangerous, and there weren’t many opportunities for young people in the region to leave and further themselves, but when Andrade found Muay Thai at the age of 13, he knew this could be his ticket to a better life.
 The Brazilian quickly developed a true passion for the sport, and soon, it transformed him both physically and mentally.
-Andrade trains out of Tiger Muay Thai in Phuket and has trained with the who’s who of the UFC champion the past few years, like Petr Yan and Alexander Volkanovski.
+Andrade trains out of Tiger Muay Thai in Phuket and has trained with the who’s who of the UFC champions in the past few years, like Petr Yan and Alexander Volkanovski.

 Mixed martial arts career

 ONE Championship

 Andrade made his debut against Mark Abelardo on July 31, 2020, at ONE: No Surrender.
 He won the fight via a rear-naked choke technical submission in the second round.

 Andrade faced Shoko Sato on January 22, 2021 and aired on February 5, 2021, at ONE: Unbreakable 3.
 He won the fight via unanimous decision.

 Andrade faced Li Kai Wen on December 3, 2021 and aired on December 17, 2021, at ONE: Winter Warriors II.
 He won the fight via technical knockout in the first round.

 Andrade faced Jeremy Pacatiw on February 25, 2022, at ONE: Full Circle.
 He won the fight via knee to the body knockout in the first round.

 Andrade faced Kwon Won Il on June 3, 2022, at ONE 158.
 He won the fight via a body kick knockout in the first round.
 This win earned him the Performance of the Night award.

 Andrade faced John Lineker for the ONE Bantamweight World Championship on October 22, 2022, at ONE on Prime Video 3.
 At weigh-ins, John Lineker missed weight, coming in at 145.75 lbs, 0.75 pounds over the limit.
 Lineker was stripped of the title and the bout proceeded at a catchweight with only Andrade being able to win the title.
 Andrade also got 20% of his purse.
 During the beginning of the third round, Andrade accidentally connected with a strike to the groin of Lineker, who could not continue.
 The fight was declared a no contest.

 A rematch between Lineker and Andrade for the vacant ONE Bantamweight World Championship took place on February 25, 2023, at ONE Fight Night 7.
 He won the bout and title by technical knockout after Lineker's corner stopped the fight after the fourth round.

+In the first title defense, Andrade faced Kwon Won-il in a rematch on January 24, 2025, at ONE 170.
+He won the fight via first round technical knockout and this win earned the $50,000 Performance of the Night bonus.

+Kickboxing career

+Before signing with ONE Championship, Andrade competed in kickboxing and muay thai in his native Brazil and China.